St9rinsky/BANK-CUSTOMER-CHURN-ANALYSIS/README.md

 * Customers with only 1 product have a significantly high churn rate of 28% compared to those with 2 products with cchurn rate of 8%.
 * Customers with more than 2 products are very few and tend to churn more.
 * The longer a customer is with the bank the less likely they are to churn, as there is an average decline in churn with increased tenure
+* Majority of the customer base have credit cards.

+## Insights summarised

+* The bank has a low credit score requirement for getting a credit card as 70%  of the total customers have one including those with low to no credit, this attracts a lot of the youth who are starting out to improve their credit.
+The low credit score requirement however is a double edged sword as it can also attract individuals with bad credit history, and this could be a reason why majority of customers with only 1 product churn more as they fail to gather the requirement of above 600 credit score for a second product and as such leave.

+The data also shows that customers who managed to get a second product are happy and churn less, however those with 3 or more are very few and churn more which suggests the benefits do not scale per products

 ## reco